pedraal/pedraal/README.md

 I enjoy working on silly projects for a silly amount of time to fix a silly problem 🙃

 - 🔭  I'm currently working on a community trivia game for the french streamer <a href="https://twitch.tv/ponce" target="_blank">Ponce</a>
-- 🌱 I’m currently learning Typescript and Deno
+- 🌱 I’m currently learning blockchain and smart contract programming
-- ⚡ Favorite techs : VueJs &bull; NuxtJs &bull; TailwindCSS &bull; Node &bull; Mongodb &bull; Ruby on Rails
+- ⚡ Favorite techs : VueJs &bull; NuxtJs &bull; TailwindCSS &bull; Deno &bull; Mongodb &bull; TypeScript
 - 📫 How to reach me: `pgolfier.pro@gmail.com` or `Pedraal#9274` on Discord

 <br>